bjj/exllamav2-openai-server/README.md

 You can add models while the server is running.
 It reads the `models.json` file again whenever it needs to know about the models.

+If there is no corresponding Ollama library config for your model, you can use `create_model.py --no-ollama` and specify everything (template, system prompt, etc) on the command line.

 ## Running the Server

 You can run the server with no arguments.
 It will listen on `0.0.0.0:8000` by default: